kkom/code-review/README.md

 ## Tips and tricks

-### Pull and rebase frequently
+### Rebase on master frequently

-`git pull` pull changes from remote origin rebases your feature branch on top of the branch which it is set to track.
+`git prom` (`pull --rebase origin master`) alias incorporates changes from tracking upstream branch into your feature branch.

 Once your Pull Request is accepted, it will be merged on top of `HEAD` of the `origin/master` branch.
-This is why you need to frequently rebase your feature branch.
+You need to frequently pull your feature branch to avoid a surprise when your Pull Request is about to be merged.
 As a rule, do it:

 1. whenever you get back to work
 2. just before you publish your code as a Pull Request (some aliases will conveniently do it for you)
 3. about every 30 minutes while working on your feature

-PS: The `./install_git_recommended_configs.bash`

 ### Figure out where you are